karol11/ltm/docs/intro.md

 *  Foreign Keys with cascade delete can also be implemented with collections of references to records.

 ### Common ideas about Associations
-*  Association is a link between two object that doesn’t assume ownership.
+*  Association is a link between two object.
+*  Association does not assume ownership.
 *  These two objects can belong to different hierarchies and thus references can connect objects from different hierarchies.
 *  References can produce arbitrary graph of connections even having cycles.
-*  Object pointer by associative reference should be owned by some other object with composition reference.
+*  Object pointed by an associative reference should be owned by some other object with composition reference.

 ### Invarians and operations
 If object A references object B with associative pointer.